RPVT Exam 2023: Registration, Eligibility, Syllabus, Pattern, Admit Card

 - Login and enter the Challan Number, date and bank branch name, code; click the save button

-Note: Users who are appearing in 10+2 as appearing have to click on “enter marks” button, enter their 10+2 marks and save the same
+Note: Users who are appearing in 10+2 as appearing have to click on the “enter marks” button, enter their 10+2 marks, and save the same

-All eligible candidates must bring furnish the below specified documents in original along with a set of copies for verification on the day of admission process to ascertain eligibility.
+All eligible candidates must bring and furnish the below-specified documents in original along with a set of copies for verification on the day of admission process to ascertain eligibility.

 - Printout of RPVT Online Application Form